Student finance

 I am unwell, how do I report my sickness?
 Will it affect my EMA / WGLG?

-All absences should be reported by emailing absence@bridgend.ac.uk or by telephoning 01656 302 302.
+All absences should be reported by emailing absence@bridgend.ac.uk, by telephoning 01656 302 302, or via the Student Portal.
 Absences need to be reported within 2 working days.

 Payments will be made for: